 Soon, she felt she was losing control of her body.
 No longer in sync with the music, she was bucking wildly to her own beat.
 She now understood why people loved sex, and, for a brief second, she envisioned a lifetime of lovemaking.
 That’s when she felt Antonio’s hands release her breasts and then fall to her side.

-She froze, with her head still cocked all the way back.
+She froze, with her head still cocked back.
 She slowly began to bring her head forward, only opening one eye, afraid of what she was going to see.

 Only one word came to mind when she saw her dead lover: Destiny.